Aplenzin extended-release tablets

 - if you or a family member has a history of bipolar disorder (manic depression), other mental or mood problems (eg, depression), suicidal thoughts or attempts, or alcohol or substance abuse or dependence

-- if you have diabetes, low blood sugar levels, low blood sodium levels, low blood oxygen levels, kidney problems, high blood pressure, heart problems (eg, congestive heart failure), or a recent heart attack
+- if you have diabetes, low blood sugar levels, low blood sodium levels, low blood oxygen levels, kidney problems, high blood pressure, heart problems (eg, congestive heart failure), or increased eye pressure or glaucoma, or have had a recent heart attack

 - if you have a history of a head injury, a tumor or infection in the brain or spinal cord, blood vessel problems, stroke, or liver problems (eg, cirrhosis)